billstclair/elm-dynamodb-defunct/port-setup.md

 You'll actually need to implement a lot of what I document below for your simulator-based application, but you won't need the JavaScript code or the ports.

-Specific to the simulated backend are an Elm `Dict` in which to store the key/value pairs and the creation of the simulated `Database`.
+Specific to the simulated backend are an Elm `Dict`, in which to store the key/value pairs, and the creation of the simulated `Database`.
 From [examples/src/simulated.elm](examples/src/simulated.elm):

 ```
 import Html.App as App